OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 ### Why do you integrate with Dropbox?

-As Our Voice USA is a non-profit, we aren't able to host data for you for three reasons:
+As Our Voice USA is a non-profit charity, we aren't able to host data for you for three reasons:

 1) non-profits and political parties/candidates don't mix well, legally
 2) hosting services can get expensive